Sunset Dunes: The Right Side of History

 Traffic studies show that cars are getting where they need to go with minimal impact.
 Fears of gridlock never materialized.

-The creation of Sunset Dunes is good for the environment.
-It also benefits the well-being of every visitor who now has more access to their coast than ever before.
+The creation of Sunset Dunes benefits the environment and the well-being of every visitor who now has more access to their coast than ever before.
 It’s even been a boost for small businesses in the area.
+Meanwhile, Sunset Dunes has become one of the most-visited parks in San Francisco.

-Meanwhile, Sunset Dunes has become one of the most visited parks in San Francisco as people discover the myriad new ways to enjoy our coast.
 We should ask why so much vitriol and anger over something so positive and beneficial to everyone?

 A place for newcomers